kalekdev/uni/semester-1/nus-1/notes.typ

 #outline()

+#pagebreak()

+*Electromagnetism:*\
+A linear theory of how charges interact governed by Maxwell's Equations and the Lorentz Force law, which are the only fundamental laws of electromagnetism.
+Coulomb's law was discovered through experiment and can be derived from Gauss's law, and Ohm's law does not hold true for all materials.

+Nonetheless they are very useful in practice and certainly worth studying.

 Charge polarity is completely arbitrary; it is only important to stay consistent.
 The same applies to magnetic poles, which were so defined based on the Earth's magnetic field (however this flips occaisonally too...).
 #figure(
-  image("images/conventional-current.png", width: 60%),
+  image("images/conventional-current.png", width: 50%),
 ) <fig-conventional-current>

 Conventional current is assumed unless stated otherwise.

-*Fundamental Laws of Electromagnetism:*\
-Maxwell's Equations and the Lorentz Force law are the only fundamental laws of electromagnetism, which work for all materials and at quantum scale.
-Coulomb's law was discovered through experiment and can be derived from Gauss's law, and Ohm's law does not hold true for all materials.

-Nonetheless they are very useful in practice and certainly worth studying.

 #pagebreak()